 Water Well Services

-The health department does not do well and septic inspections for home sales/mortgage transactions.
+The Kane County Health Department does not conduct well and septic inspections for home sales/mortgage transactions.

 Permits and Fees